TaysonGermano/tip-calculator/README.md

 ## My process

-First step on this app was to understand the requirements and see the design file for to analyze if it would be best to use flexbox or the grid system.
+The first step on this app was to understand the requirements and see the design file to analyze if it would be best to use Flexbox or the grid system.

 ### Built with

 - HTML5
 - CSS3
-- Flexbox
-- Javascript
+- Javascript (ES6)
-- ES6

 ### What I learned